openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Cluster wide change management information will be made available through cluster metrics.
 Each resource containing the stanza must expose the following metrics:
 - Whether any change management strategy is enabled.
 - Which change management strategy is enabled.
-This can be used not notify SRE when a cluster begins using a non-standard strategy (e.g. during emergency corrective action).
+This can be used to notify SRE when a cluster begins using a non-standard strategy (e.g. during emergency corrective action).
 - The number of seconds until the next known permitted change window.
 See `change_management_next_change_eta` metric.
 This might be used to notify an SRE team of an approaching permissive window.
 - The number of seconds until the current change window closes.
 See `change_management_permissive_remaining` metric.
 - The last datetime at which changes were permitted (can be nil).
 See `change_management_last_change` metric (which represents this as seconds instead of a datetime).
 This could be used to notify an SRE team if a cluster has not had the opportunity to update for a non-compliant period.